small-rose/NoteBook/DevNotes/Docker.use.md

 docker
 Enter the default Docker image (for example, ruby:2.7): docker:stable
 Runner registered successfully.
-Feel free to start it, but if it's running already the config should be automatically reloaded!
+Feel free to start it, but if it is running already the config should be automatically reloaded!

 Configuration (with the authentication token) was saved in "/etc/gitlab-runner/config.toml" root@2f2b0215d692:/#